Thousands bid farewell to Maradona in Argentina amid clashes - WHIZ News

 “We told him we love him, that he was the greatest,” they said at the same time.

-Those waiting for enter the Casa Rosada were mostly wearing masks because of the COVID-19 pandemic, but they struggled to keep social distancing.
+Many of those in line to enter the Casa Rosada wore masks because of the COVID-19 pandemic, but they struggled to keep social distancing.

 Social worker Rosa Noemí Monje, 63, said she and others overseeing health protocols understood the emotion of the moment.